 Here’s five tips to help give your existing customers that Cheers-y feeling, and keep them talking about your business:

-- Make their experience easier.
 If your site requires an account log-in, consider streamlining the process for frequent users.
 Offering a Facebook or Twitter log-in option creates seamless movement between sites under a registered ID.
-This is something to talk to Chris at Navigator about today.
+This is something to talk to us at Navigator about today.

 These tips will get you started in really showing your existing customer base that you appreciate their patronage.
 They’re worth it.
 If it gets to this point, you know you must be doing something right: